The most discriminable quantum states in the multicopy regime: The -copy most discriminable real states

-This maximal value is attained with the trine, a regular triangle.
-Just set three rebits as the trine, and do the PGM on them and neglect the other states. \end{restatable} The proof of \cref{thm:trine} is presented in \cref{app:trine}, and makes use of the dual problem for state discrimination.
-Motivated by the fact that the commutant of $SO(2)$ is spanned by the projector onto the symmetric space, anti-symmetric space, and the maximally entangled state, we present an educated guess for a feasible point for the dual problem, ensuring a upper bound.
-We then show that this upper bound is tight by used the lower bound comes \cref{thm:SO(2)} tailored for $N=3$.
+The proof of \cref{thm:trine_new} is presented in \cref{app:trine}; the proof is based on an alternative argument than in \cref{thm:SO(d)} and makes use of the dual problem for state discrimination.
+Motivated by the fact that the commutant of $SO(2)$ is spanned by the projector onto the symmetric space, anti-symmetric space, and the maximally entangled state, we present an educated guess for a feasible point for the dual problem, ensuring an upper bound.
+We then show that this upper bound is tight using the lower bound that comes from \cref{thm:SO(2)} tailored for $N=3$.
+We also conjecture that the trine is also most discriminable among pure (complex) qubits for any $k$.
+For $k < 5$, this conjecture is strongly supported by numerical evidences.